jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-Windows Installer Packages against first stage payloads, and builds upon prior work discussed in the blog post Deception Engineering: exploring the use of Windows Service Canaries against ransomware.Wubes: is like Qubes (a security\-focused operatingsystem that aims to provide security through virtualization) but for Microsoft Windows.
+Windows Installer Packages against first stage payloads, and builds upon prior work discussed in the blog post Deception Engineering: exploring the use of Windows Service Canaries against ransomware.
+
+Wubes: is like Qubes (a security\-focused operating system that aims to provide security through virtualization) but for Microsoft Windows.
 The purpose is to leverage the Windows Sandbox technology to spawn applications in isolation, so that if you browse a malicious site using